Creating a bootable USB device is a common task for both home users and IT Pros.

 9. Select the partition you just created by typing select partition 1 and press ENTER

-10. Type format fs=ntfs quick and press ENTER to format the drive using NTFS and do a quick format.
+10. Type format fs=ntfs quick and press ENTER to format the drive using NTFS and do a quick format on the selected volume.

 Type active and press ENTER,

 11. Type assign and press ENTER to assign the drive the first available drive letter.
 The drive should now be available in Windows Explorer.

 12. Now go to your Windows 10 media, select all files and copy them over to your USB drive.